Welfare Benefit Plans Commonly Referred to as 419 Plans

 Current Investigation: William John Anderson, Morgan Stanley Smith Barney and Tsunami Lake Shore Integrated Fund, LLC

-Mathews Wallace LLP is investigating William John Anderson’s role in the sale of Tsunami Lake Shore Integrated Fund, LLC, (“Tsunami Investments”) and other structured products.
+Mathews Giberson LLP is investigating William John Anderson’s role in the sale of Tsunami Lake Shore Integrated Fund, LLC, (“Tsunami Investments”) and other structured products.

 William John Anderson is a broker with Morgan Stanley Smith Barney in its branch office at 4225 Naperville Road, Suite 255, Central Park of Lisle, IL 60532.
 Previously, Mr. Anderson worked with Morgan Stanley & Co., Inc., and Citigroup Global Markets, Inc. Mr. Anderson conducted business through Morgan Stanley Smith Barney.
 Mr. Anderson may have recommended the use of risky hedge funds, private equity funds and fixed income alternative investments including structured products which may have created substantial losses.
 Anderson may have recommended an investment in Tsunami Lake Integrated Fund, LLC, which was pursued by the US Commodity Futures Trading Commission as a fraudulent investment scam.